Army rescues 37 hostages, kills 9 terrorists in anti-crime operations

 By Kingsley Omonobi

-Troops of the Nigerian Army have rescued 37 kidnapped hostages and neutralised nine terrorists in a series of coordinated anti-crime operations conducted across the country between October 2 and 6, 2025.
+troops of the Nigerian Army have rescued 37 kidnapped hostages, following major breakthroughs in the fight against terrorism, kidnapping and organised crime, following a series of nationwide operations between October 2 and 6, 2025.

-According to military sources, the joint land and air operations also led to the arrest of eight criminal suspects and the recovery of a significant cache of weapons and logistics supplies.
+Military sources said the coordinated land and joint operations led to the killing of nine terrorists, the arrest of eight criminal suspects, and the recovery of a cache of weapons.

-In the North-East, troops of the 151 Task Force Battalion ambushed Islamic State West Africa Province (ISWAP) and Boko Haram fighters near Dipchari in Bama, Borno State, killing five insurgents in a fierce firefight.
+In the North-East, troops of the 151 Task Force Battalion ambushed Islamic State West Africa Province, ISWAP, and Boko Haram fighters near Dipchari in Bama, Borno State, killed five insurgents in what was described as a “fierce firefight.

-Similarly, troops of the 148 Battalion operating along the Ekiti–Kogi border killed two insurgents and recovered two AK-47 rifles, while soldiers of the 3 Battalion repelled a large-scale assault on their position, killing one terrorist and forcing several others to flee with gunshot wounds.
+“Another operation at the Ekiti–Kogi border by the 148 Battalion saw two insurgents eliminated and the recovery of two AK-47 rifles.

+“In a related incident, the 3 Battalion repelled a large-scale assault on its position, inflicting ‘heavy casualties’ on the attackers.
+One insurgent was confirmed killed while several others reportedly fled with gunshot wounds.

-Recovered items included a locally-made pistol, a dane gun, three AK-47 magazines, over 100 rounds of assorted ammunition, and several motorcycles reportedly used in criminal operations.
+“Troops also seized several arms including a locally-made pistol, a dane gun, three AK-47 magazines, over 100 rounds of assorted ammunition, and multiple motorcycles allegedly used in criminal operations.”

-In separate rescue missions, troops freed 37 kidnapped victims in Kaduna, Taraba, Plateau, Delta, and Kebbi States.
-Notably, 28 captives — including a pregnant woman who gave birth during the operation — were rescued in Sakaba, Kebbi State.
-Seven others were freed in Kaduna and Delta States, while two hostages were rescued in Mangu, Plateau State, following a swift intervention by troops under Operation Enduring Peace.

-In the South-South, troops intensified their crackdown on oil theft.
-Joint forces of the 34 Artillery Brigade and Operation Delta Safe uncovered and destroyed several illegal refining sites in Imo State, recovering over 20,000 litres of stolen crude and refined petroleum products, which were later destroyed in accordance with environmental safety guidelines.

 Disclaimer